Frequently asked questions

 Frequently asked questions about our guided tours

-Meeting points is usually highlighted in each tour description and in addition on the confirmation voucher you receive once the reservation is made.
+Meeting points is usually highlighted in each tour description and, in addition, on the confirmation voucher you receive once the reservation is made.
 If you have doubts once in destiny, you may contact your guide.

 It is not necessary to print the voucher, you may just show it to us on your mobile phone.